nict-wisdom/rannc-examples/resnet/README.md

 ### Training mode

-`main_rannc.py` skips the validation during training because it takes a long time to switch of the training mode when using RaNNC.
+`main_rannc.py` skips the validation during training because it takes a long time to switch off the training mode when using RaNNC.

 RaNNC uses a traced graph resulting from PyTorch's `torch.jit.trace()`.
 Once the graph is generated, however, the training mode does not affect the graph.